WojtekPilich/Crazy-Quizzer/readme.md

 11. Remember to add __*Image*__ and meet it's size requirements (don't worry, you can manually resize your image)
 12. Make sure you made up all required fields and then hit __*Opublikuj*__

 Your awesome quiz is ready!
-Sit back, relax and enjoy Crazzy Quizzer :)
+Sit back, relax and enjoy my Crazzy Quizzer :)